Azure-Samples/openai-end-to-end-baseline/README.md

    TODO (P3): Can we install az cli and miniconda as part of the bootstrapping of the VM?

-   Since your jump box is acting as a developer workstation and build agent, let's get some tooling installed.
-Some of this tooling is used here in this step, others are used later in the instructions.
+   Since your jump box is acting as a developer workstation and build agent, you'll need some tooling installed.
+Install the Azure CLI and Miniconda.
+The instructions that follow can be run from new Terminal session to install both.

    ```powershell
    winget install -e --id=Microsoft.AzureCLI
    winget install -e --id=Anaconda.Miniconda3
    ```

-   Restart your powershell terminal to get `az` included in your path.
+   Restart your terminal to get `az` included in your path and install the ML Azure CLI extension.

    ```powershell
    az extension add --name ml
    ```

-1. Close your PowerShell terminal.
+1. Close your terminal.

 1. Open an **Anaconda PowerShell Prompt** instance from the Start Menu.